Spalding Institutional Aid Policy

-The Catherine Spalding Award is offered to students with demonstrated need.
-The maximum award amount is $5000.
+The Muhammad Ali Award is offered to undergraduate, day students with demonstrated need.
+The maximum award amount is $7140..
 The University’s goal is to meet student need up to 75%.

 Need is calculated by subtracting the estimated family contribution from the cost of 30 undergraduate credit hours.
-Next other sources of scholarship and grant aid are subtracted.
-Students must complete the FAFSA to be eligible for the Catherine Spalding Award.
+Next other sources of grant and gift aid are subtracted.
+Students must complete the FAFSA to be eligible for the Ali Award.
 Awards are based on full time enrollment for two semesters.

-Merit awards are given to students based on high school performance and ACT or SAT results using the following Matrix.
-The Merit Award is renewable for up to 4 years and assumes full time enrollment for the fall and spring semesters.
-The award is for tuition, fees, room and a university meal plan.
+Traditional Merit awards are given to students based on high school performance and ACT or SAT results using the following Matrix.
+The Merit Award is renewable for up to 4 years as an undergraduate student and assumes full time enrollment for the fall and spring semesters.
+The award is for tuition, fees, room and a university meal plan only and will be applied to student accounts after all other grant and gift aid..
 Students must maintain a 3.0 GPA and full-time enrollment to be eligible for these awards.
-Please note these awards may have to be reduced if the student receives tuition awards from outside sources.
+Please note these awards may have to be reduced if the student receives other grant and gift aid.

 Tuition Exchange Programs and Employee Tuition Remission